heliophysicsPy/heliophysicsPy.github.io/_pages/docs/suggested_tools.md

  * A popular IDE for a variety of languages
  * Support for Python is offered through the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
  * Offered as a free product by Microsoft
- * The secondmost popular IDE among PyHC respondents (18%)
+ * The second most popular IDE among PyHC respondents (18%)

 #### [Spyder](https://www.spyder-ide.org)
  * The Scientific Python Development Environment